logankimm/SQLite-Clone/4_Block_Implmentation.md

     - copyableFromFirstSector - Comparison is < and not <= because e.g. HeaderSize = 10, srcOffSet = 2, DiskSectorSize = 12, the first read byte is outside of the firstSector
     - numBytesToRead - In the form of a min because it's faster/efficient reading based off of DiskSectorSize
+4. Write() -
+    - Writing to a blockcontent - writing to the current block in memory given a src array src?
+    - write data from the src (i think this is a block?) into the current block - don't you have to move onto a new block if exceeds the capacity i don't understnad
 ```

 ```